 Whether you’re a cat breeder or owner, if you have a female cat that is not spayed, it’s possible that you may experience cat pregnancy at some point.

 There’s much to consider during the gestation period of your cat, here we look at some of the issues surrounding your pet’s pregnancy, and what you can expect.

-Typically, a cat pregnancy lasts just over two months; more specifically between 61 and 72 days in total.
+Typically, cats are pregnant for just over two months — more specifically between 61 and 72 days in total.

 However, for many owners, it can be hard to know when their cat is pregnant, especially if it was not intended.
 During this time the cat is often referred to as a ‘queen’.

 You may not realize your cat is pregnant until a few weeks into her term, this is because they don’t often show any physical symptoms in the early days.

 About 2-3 weeks in to pregnancy, her nipples may become enlarged and tummy bloated, and she may even suffer from vomiting (similar to our version of morning sickness).

 In the weeks leading up to the labor, try to be at home to help look after your cat.
 You may notice nesting behavior or physical signs of labor (panting, drop in temperature, engorged nipples) in the lead up to birth.

 To be prepared, have a dedicated area in the house that is quiet and warm for the impending litter.
 Have absorbent pads in a bespoke delivery box with clean towels for cleaning up.
 You may also need an extra box for the new delivery coming your way!